akashgarg04/okta-auth-node/README.md

  - run `source .env` to load the environmental variables
  - run `nodemon`

-The following endpoints are defined and could be run
+The following endpoints are implemented and could be run using postman

-1) Get User Info from Okta :  GET   http://localhost:3000/auth/profile
-    ```
-    {
-      email: "abc@xyz.com"
-    }
-    ```

-2) Register a new User into Okta :  POST   http://localhost:3000/auth/register
+#) *Register* a new User into Okta :  POST   http://localhost:3000/auth/register
     ```
     {
       "firstname": "Hulk",